 If a claimant returns to work full-time, they may keep their unemployment claim open, but discontinue filing weekly claims.
 If a claimant returns part-time, they may continue to file their weekly claims but must report all gross earnings for the week they are earned to potentially receive a partial benefit.
 Eligibility for continued benefits is determined by the circumstances of each individual claimant.

-Sign up here to be notified about upcoming OESC Career Fairs, Employer Councils, Military/Veteran Hiring events, and/or news.
+Sign up here to be notified about upcoming OESC Career Fairs, Military/Veteran Hiring Events, and/or news.

 - General Unemployment Questions

 - UI Contribution Rates

 - COVID-19 For Employers